paul356/esp32_keyboard/README.md

 # A Keyboard Based On ESP32/ESP32-Sx Chips

 ### Introduction
 ESP32 series chips are a popular IoT chips manufactured by [Espressif Inc.](https://www.espressif.com).
 These chips feature many easy to use interfaces like WiFi, Bluetooth, USB, UART.
 It makes them suitable candidates for keybaords and mouses.
 First I would need to thanks to two projects have inspire this project.
 One is [MK32](https://github.com/Galzai/MK32).
 The other is [qmk_firmware](https://github.com/qmk/qmk_firmware).
-I start by forking MK32 first, and then port qmk components /tmk_core/ and /quantum/ to this project and rewrite components.
+I start by forking MK32 first, and then port qmk components `tmk_core` and `quantum` to this project and rewrite components.

 I build a [Prenoic layout](https://olkb.com/collections/preonic) keyboard to test this project.